The story of how we came to work with the world’s best restaurant.

-Launched in 2009, Yuta Badayala collaboration with the traditional Yolngu weavers from Elcho Island Arts is an ongoing success story.
+Launched in 2009, the Yuta Badayala collaboration with the traditional Yolngu weavers from Elcho Island Arts is an ongoing success story.
 Elcho is a remote community on an island in far north east Arnhem Land.
 At Koskela in Sydney we devised the concept for a three-dimensional wall sculpture and constructed the frame.

 Seven Indigenous women wove a panel each.
 They were Mavis Warrngilna Ganambarr, Judy Manany, Margaret Dhorrpuy, Ruth Lulwarriwuy, Megan Djuramalwuy Yunupingu and Helen Gatjikin.

-Yolngu weavers prepare the Pandanus for weaving.
+Yolngu weavers prepare the Pandanus for weaving (below).

 Sadly during production a death in the Yolngu community led to a month of mourning and the suspension of weaving.
 The piece was not finished in time for the Sydney pop-up restaurant, but the Noma team did take it home as a souvenir.